 Moral of the story…

 If you know pros and cons of a thing it’s your responsibility to educate.
-The gap in the financial advisory is wide because investors are not informed.
+Investors are not informed in the financial advisory hence the gap is wide.
 They do not know what they are subscribing to… they do not hire right people and above all, they do not ask right questions.

 Here comes the importance of Knowledge.
 Investors do not need to be an expert in finance but he should have the conventional wisdom to know what’s wrong and what’s right.
-He should be smart enough to know when he is taken for a ride.
+If he is taken for ride, he should be smart enough to know it.

 And… that’s what I do …